rom-orlovich/my-trainees-management/README.md

  1. **Notifications system** -Displaying notifications as output of user activities.
  2. **Trainee Profile Page**- Trainee's Profile page that will display all his personal data, programs and subscription state.
  3. **Create/Read/Update/Delete** - Data of nutrition programs progress, finicanls systems, providers.
- 4. **Users System**- Trainees will be able to login to thier profiles and track thier progress. \
+ 4. **Users System**- Trainees will be able to login thier profiles and track thier progress. \
- Other personal trainers can login and manage thier businesses.
+ Other personal trainers will be able login and manage thier businesses.
  5. **Statistics Page** - Presonal trainers will have a graphical overview about thier businesses.